theEvilReaper/DartPoet/Writerside/topics/overview.md

 # DartPoet

 `DartPoet` is a library written in kotlin which provides the ability to generate `.dart` files for the programming language Dart.

-The generation of source files can be useful in different situations.
-Also code generation can eliminate to write boilerplate code.
+The process of generating source files can prove advantageous in various scenarios.
+It effectively reduces the need for boilerplate code and establishes a consistent standard within the codebase.
+However, achieving a reduction in boilerplate code requires the support of frameworks designed for code generation.

+When exploring projects that facilitate code generation for Dart and comparing them to other languages, there seems to be a limited presence in this domain.
+Enter DartPoet, a valuable tool that simplifies code generation for Dart using Kotlin.
+It's important to note that Kotlin and Dart lack interoperability, which adds a layer of complexity to using this library.
+The challenge arises from the fact that predefined objects and classes from the Kotlin/Java language cannot be directly employed in this context.

+**Note:** DartPoet is not free from errors and may lack certain features of the Dart language.
+Furthermore, the format of the generated code may at times be inconsistent with the Dart style guide.

 Example: